khinmyothantmaw/PkgKSTest/README.md

-# Pairwise Two-sample Kolmogorov–Smirnov Test (R Package)
+# Comparison of Multiple Numeric Samples Using KS Test

 This package provides functions to perform **pairwise two-sample Kolmogorov–Smirnov (KS) tests** for multiple numeric datasets in R, with **S3 object-oriented methods** (`print`, `summary`, `plot`).